evildmp/diataxis-documentation-framework/complex-hierarchies.rst

 and demands that it be addressed.

 Secondly, the question highlights a common misunderstanding.
 Diátaxis is not a scheme into which documentation must be placed - four boxes.
-It posit four different kinds of documentation, around which documentation should be structured, but this does not mean that there must be simply four divisions of documentation in the hierarchy, one for each of those categories.
+It posits four different kinds of documentation, around which documentation should be structured, but this does not mean that there must be simply four divisions of documentation in the hierarchy, one for each of those categories.